paranext/paranext-core/extensions/README.md

 `npm run package`

+## Working with extensions in ZIP files

+To have Paranext recognize your extension ZIP file, run it with the `--extensionDirs` command line argument.
+For example, `--extensionDirs C:\my-extensions` if you have your packaged extension ZIP files inside of the `C:\my-extensions` directory on your local computer.

 ## Special features of this project

 This project has special features and specific configuration to make building extensions for Paranext easier.
 See [Special features of `paranext-extension-template`](https://github.com/paranext/paranext-extension-template#special-features-of-the-template) for information on these special features.